OpenNebula/addon-lxcone/Guide.md

 ```

 #### Warning
 > If this command fails, try running it again.
+If you run this command in ubuntu when you specify **-B loop** the terminal will show an error, this doesn't allow to create **loop images** using **lxc** on **Ubuntu**.
+This issue is independant from the drivers, to create ubuntu containers we used **debian's lxc**, anyway you'll be able to start debian containers in ubuntu(if you installed lxc 1.1.5 as stated above).

 We just created a 3Gb raw image with a linux container inside.
 The raw image file will be located at **/var/lib/lxc/name/rootdev**.
 **name** will be the name of the container.